 Perform each exercise in entirety (reps and sets) before moving on to the next exercise.
 (Ex, 2 sets of 10 of the goblet squats, then move on to the get-ups doing 2 reps per side, etc.)

-Once you complete all exercises, in order, you are done the session.
+Once you complete all exercises, in order, you are done.

 Why is this any different from a “typical” kettlebell workout?

-Because you are going to think about and analyze your technique each and every set and try to improve at least one thing each set as you progress through the session.
+Because you are going to think about your technique each and every set and try to improve at least one thing each set as you progress through the session.

-You will consciously try to make the next set just a little bit better than the last set.
+You will consciously try to make the next set “just a little bit better” than the previous set.